 Application metrics

 Applications can use Sasquatch infrastructure to publish metrics events to InfluxDB via Kafka.
-Setting certain Sasquatch values in Phalanx will create Kafka user and topic, and configure a Telegraf consumer to put messages from that topic into the telegraf-kafka-app-metrics-consumer database in the Sasquatch InfluxDB instance.
+Setting certain Sasquatch values in Phalanx will create Kafka user and topic, and configure a Telegraf consumer to put messages from that topic into the lsst.square.metrics database in the Sasquatch InfluxDB instance.

 The messages are expected to be in Avro format, and schemas are expected to be in the Schema Registry for any messages that are encoded with a schema ID.